Leashaniya/book-management-sytem/README.md

 # Book-management-sytem

 The Book Collection App is a web application that enables users to create, view, and manage their personal book collections.
-The app provides a user-friendly interface for adding new books, searching for books, and keeping track of your favorite reads.
+The app provides a user-friendly interface for  searching for books as well.